 This aggregation of data about us is an ongoing concern that will likely be debated for years (if not decades) to come.
 In the meantime, I think we need to be responsible for understanding these trade-offs and making appropriate decisions.
 It's also important that we help our students comprehend how their data is being used by these companies and give them the tools and knowledge to make good decisions about what data to share and how to exercise control of that data.
 If you're concerned about how online services may be collecting data on you, consider the following practices:

-- Only use G Suite Core Services and minimize your use of Additional Services.
+- Only use Google Workspace Core Services and minimize your use of Additional Services.

 - Browse the web in an Incognito Window

 - Vote with your feet.
 Stick to services that have demonstrated honesty and respect for their users and don't use services that are careless with their users' data.